Leni Riefenstahl: In popular culture

 Riefenstahl was portrayed by Zdena Studenková in Leni, a 2014 Slovak drama play about her fictional participation in The Tonight Show Starring Johnny Carson.
 She was portrayed by Dutch actress Carice van Houten in Race, a sports drama film directed by Stephen Hopkins about Jesse Owens.
 It was released in North America on 19 February 2016.

 In the 2016 short film Leni.
 Leni., based on the play by Tom McNab and directed by Adrian Vitoria, Hildegard Neil portrays Riefenstahl.
 In 2021, she was the subject of Nigel Farndale's novel The Dictator's Muse.

 At the 2024 Venice Film Festival, the documentary Riefenstahl was launched by director Andres Veiel and produced by Sandra Maischberger.
 The feature points to the filmmaker's ideological affinity with Nazism.

+In 2026, director Paul Verhoeven specifically stated that Rifenstahl was his inspiration for the troopers and their uniforms in his 1997 film Starship Troopers and criticized U.S. president Donald Trump for not knowing that they were supposed to be fascist after Trump posted to social media AI uniforms designed for the U.S. Space Force inspired by the movie's designs.

+In fiction

+Daniel Kehlmann's 2023 novel, The Director, portrays director G.W Pabst's moral struggles under the Nazi regime.
+The Director includes a chapter in which Pabst is sent to assist Riefenstahl in the making of her film Tiefland.
+Riefenstahl exercises her power by refusing Pabst's suggestions, intimidating the others on the set, and by bringing Romani prisoners from the nearby Marzahn concentration camp to serve as extras.
+Eventually, Pabst decides that art is more important than morals and will turn to a similar source while working on his now-lost film Der Fall Molander.